CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/terraform-init.png)

-20. Run terraform apply to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.
+20. Run the below command to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.

     ```bash
     terraform apply